 Migrating folders to lists

-For a while now, Soundslice has had two separate concepts: “folders” and “lists.”
-They started as separate things, but over time they’ve become so similar that it’s just plain confusing.
-So we’ve decided to merge the two concepts into a single concept: list.
+Until recently, Soundslice had two separate concepts: “folders” and “lists.”
+They started as separate things, but over time they became so similar that it was just plain confusing.
+So in January 2026, we merged the two concepts into a single concept: list.

-This page explains the difference between folders and lists, along with practical advice on what you should do as a Soundslice user.
+This page explains the difference between folders and lists.
 This is specifically important for technical customers who have integrations via our data API.

 Differences between folders and lists